 allUsers in the Add members field.

 5.4.
 In the Select a role drop-down menu select “Storage Object Viewer”, and click Add.

 This will give pull (read-only) permissions to all users.
 You can also change the bucket permissions with the Google Cloud SDK.

-Choosing public or private bucket permissions Note that each Google bucket is either entirely public or not; it is not possible to publicly serve only specific images.
+Choosing public or private bucket permissions Note: Each Google bucket is either entirely public or not; it is not possible to publicly serve only specific images.
 If you have specific images you want to make public while keeping the rest private, create a separate bucket and GCR to make it public.

-If in the future you change an image from public to private, be aware that any pipelines that use this formerly-public image will break for anyone who does not have access to the private image.
+If in the future you change an image from public to private, be aware - pipelines using this formerly public image will break for anyone without access to the private image.

 Step 6.
 Share your image with a Terra group

 You can share your images with a new group or an existing group within Terra.
 We strongly recommend that you share with a group (as opposed to an individual) if you might share your images in the future; you can easily add new people to the Terra group.
 As an added benefit, they will have access to all the images you have ever shared with that group.

 6.1.
 Go to Terra and view your groups.